suffs811/fuzzler/README.md

 2. Fuzzler utilizes Natural Language Processing to find synonyms of the words collected in step 1 and then adds them to the wordlist.
 3. Fuzzler uses hashcat to fuzz the wordlist by transforming the words (lowercase, uppercase, capitalized, all capitalized except the first letter, reversed, digits 0-99 prepended/appended, and translated to 1337 speak).

-These operations allow Fuzzler to generate incredibly sophisticated wordlists that are more likely to represent the passwords used by employees and services of the business/organization than traditional wordlists.
+These operations allow Fuzzler to generate incredibly sophisticated wordlists that better represent the passwords used by employees and services of the business/organization than traditional wordlists.

 Feel free to break Fuzzler and let me know how I can make it better!